 Status

-The MR is now ready for review.
-There are a few small design decisions to make, but overall the core VRR experience is good enough in my tests.
+There are a few small design decisions to make, but overall the core VRR experience is quite good in my tests.

-There are some limitations still, and those are covered in the Caveats section.
+There are some limitations still, but those are out of scope for this MR and covered in the Caveats section.

 TODO